jfpalchak/CranberryAPI/README.md

 To explore the Cranberry API with NSwag, launch the project using `dotnet run` with the Terminal or Powershell, and input the following URL into your browser: `http://localhost:5000/swagger`

 ### Registering an Account and Using the JSON Web Token
-In order to be authorized to use the `POST`, `PUT`, and `DELETE` functionality of the API, please authenticate yourself through Postman:
+In order to be authorized to use the `GET`, `POST`, `PUT`, and `DELETE` functionality of the API, please authenticate yourself through Postman:

 #### Registration
 Again, we'll be using Postman for this example.
 Let's setup a `POST` request to the `users/register` endpoint.
 Select the 'Body' tab, choose the 'raw' radio button, and select 'JSON' from the dropdown selection.